executablebooks/myst/README.md

 [My site](http://example.com){target=_blank rel=external}
 ```

-* Triple-backticks blocks with optional language header for source code blocks (from Github-flavored Markdown)
+* Triple-backticks blocks with optional language header for source code blocks (from GitHub-flavored Markdown)

 ### Other features

 * The dollarmath sphinx extension is built-in, supporting LaTeX math between single-dollar signs for inline math.
-For displayed math, using `.. math::` is still recommended, as it isn't that much more typing and it allows for additional infromation such as labels to be passed.
+For displayed math, using `.. math::` is still recommended, as it isn't that much more typing and it allows for additional information such as labels to be passed.

 * For images, the markdown syntax is supported: